seerbit/seerbit-python-api-library/README.md

     token = auth_service.get_token()
 ```

-Then retrieve your token after authenticating and pass it to the CardService constructor along with your client object.
-You can then construct your payload and call the <code>doAuthorize()</code> method of the CardService class.
+After you have retrieved your token, pass it to the AccountService constructor along with your client object.
+You can then construct your payload and call the <code>authorize()</code> method of the AccountService class.
 ```python
     from random import randint
     from seerbit.service.account_service import AccountService